biocompute-objects/bco_editor/users_giude.md

 ```

 ### BioCompute Editor Setup
-Assuming you have followed [MongoDB installation instructions](mongodb_installation.md), edit the bco_editor/cgi-bin/conf/config.json file to change some values that are specific to your server.
+Assuming you have followed [MongoDB installation instructions steps](mongodb_installation.md), edit the bco_editor/cgi-bin/conf/config.json file to change some values that are specific to your server.
 In the example given below, there is a mongodb named "bcodb_1_tst", a mongodb user "bcodbadmin" (with password "pass123!") who has a "readWrite" role in "bcodb_1_tst".

 ```